We Ensure Zakat-compliance

 • Condition 2: Zakat funds must not be used to cover expenses or wages.

 The first condition is met through our rigorous vulnerability assessment frameworks applied in every distribution country, which enables UNHCR to identify those who are in dire need.
 The second condition is met by annually and exceptionally waiving our standard 6.5% indirect support costs, and covering fees and wages related to Zakat receipt or distribution from other sources of income to UNHCR (this includes payment processing fees).
-The third condition is met by having in place a Zakat-specific interest-free bank account in Geneva, constantly monitored by UNHCR’s Islamic Philanthropy team.

 Site Footer